Men's Guest Attire: What To Wear To A Summer Wedding

 Summer weddings typically give guests the opportunity to dress in a way that they normally don’t get to.
-Bright colors, patterns, and materials like linen that are usually not appropriate for such formal events but are acceptable and even encouraged at summer weddings.
+Bright colors, patterns and materials like linen that are usually not appropriate for such formal events.
 This can apply to accessories like ties, pocket squares and socks or even the suits themselves.

 While the term "summer wedding" may sound like it refers to one type of wedding, depending on the dress code and location of the wedding, a summer wedding can mean many different things in regards to what tie you should wear.